HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_DEVELOP.md

    - **RectangleLabelsModel (`control_models/rectanglelabels.py`)**: Handles bounding boxes (both simple and oriented bounding boxes) for images.
    - **PolygonLabelsModel (`control_models/polygonlabels.py`)**: Deals with polygon annotations, typically used for segmentation tasks.
    - **ChoicesModel (`control_models/choices.py`)**: Manages classification tasks where the model predicts one or more labels for the entire image.
+   - **KeyPointLabelsModel (`control_models/keypointlabels.py`)**: Supports keypoint annotations, where the model predicts the locations of keypoints on an image.
    - **VideoRectangleModel (`control_models/videorectangle.py`)**: Focuses on tracking objects across video frames, generating bounding boxes for each frame.

 ### 2. **Module Descriptions**